eszekely/eszekely.github.io/index.md

 ### Talks and seminars

+A direct and distributinally-robust approach to detection and attribution of climate change, June 23, 2022.
+AI4Science, Lausanne, Switzerland

+How to combine domain knowledge with the capacity of machine learning for discovery?, August 21, 2021.
+Data Science in Climate and Climate Impact Research Workshop, ETH Zurich, Switzerland

+A direct approach to detection and attribution of climate change, March 5, 2021.
+Women in Data Science, Zurich, Switzerland

 A direct approach to detection and attribution of climate change, January 27, 2020.
 AI & Climate Change track, Applied Machine Learning Days (AMLD), Lausanne, Switzerland

 A direct approach to detection and attribution of climate change, January 24, 2020.
 AI4Climate Seminar, Paris, France